Swiss 'beach bully' to lose elephant foundation

 Suthee Siri-anant, assistant to the Phuket assistant governor, said the foundation was orginally called Green Elephant and was later renamed Green Elephant Wildlife.
 The foundation also shared the same address as the elephant park.

-Mr Suthee said that the foundation was legally registered and its establishment was aimed at helping and treating injured elephants.
+Mr Suthee said that the foundation was legally registered in December 2021 and its establishment was aimed at helping and treating injured elephants.

 Governor Sophon said the Green Elephant Sanctuary Park holds 14 elephants – 13 rented and the other bought from the northern province of Phrae.